ministryofjustice/bichard7-next-core/api/README.md

 # Bichard 7 API

+The bichard7 api acts as a single point of access for the database.

 ## Endpoints
+---

 ### GET /health
+---

 Endpoint for checking the application is running

 If succesful will return a 200

 ### GET /courts-cases
+---

 Returns a list of court cases filtered by the following parameters